bluebanquise/bluebanquise/README.md

 **BlueBanquise** is a coherent **Ansible** roles collection, designed to deploy and manage large group of hosts (clusters of nodes).

-Main target is High Performance Computing (HPC), but the BlueBanquise stack is generic and can adapt to any kind of architecture (university or enterprise infrastructures, render farm, etc.).
+While main target is High Performance Computing (HPC), the BlueBanquise stack is generic and can adapt to any kind of architecture (university or enterprise infrastructures, render farm, etc.).

 BlueBanquise is part of the **Algoric** Project from the [**Fabrique du Loch**](https://www.lafabriqueduloch.org/fr/accueil/) FabLab.